xaround/xaround-website/README.md

 # xaround-static-website
-A static website websit for xaround – Landing Page
+A static website for xaround (landing page)